AdirDahari/Gaming-Store-Back/README.md

 In config folder change NODE_ENV variable from dev, test and prod.

-- **`Prod`/:** we use Render to host the server - https://gaming-store-kolr.onrender.com , and mongoDB Atlas for database.
+- **`Prod`:** we use Render to host the server - https://gaming-store-kolr.onrender.com , and mongoDB Atlas for database.
-- **`Dev`/:** we use localhost - http://localhost:8080 , and local mongoDB Compass for database.
+- **`Dev`:** we use localhost - http://localhost:8080 , and local mongoDB Compass for database.

 ### Extras